edmondmalham/Milestone-Project-1/README.md

 ## Technologies Used

-Aside from basic HTML, CSS, and JavaScript, the game additionally uses jQuery.
+Aside from basic HTML, CSS, and JavaScript, the game also uses jQuery.

 ## Future Feature Ideas